* Euro zone bond yields edge up

 * Peripheral bond spreads wider after sharp tightening

-A European Central Bank decision on Oct.
-26 to extend asset purchases well into September, albeit at a reduced monthly amount, has proved a powerful tailwind to bond markets, pushing bond yields from Germany to Portugal to multi-month lows.
+A European Central Bank decision two weeks ago to extend asset purchases well into September, albeit at a reduced monthly amount, has proved a powerful tailwind to bond markets, pushing bond yields from Germany to Portugal to multi-month lows.

-Falling U.S. bond yields and benign inflation in both the U.S. and euro zone have added momentum to world bond markets.
+A fall in U.S. bond yields and doubts about the inflation outlook in major economies has added momentum to world bond markets.

-But bond yields across the bloc turned tail on Thursday in a sign that investors are unwilling to push bond yields any lower without fresh drivers.
+But bond yields across the euro area crept up on Thursday in a sign that investors are unwilling to push bond yields any lower without fresh drivers.
 Bond yields fall when prices rise.

 "Bund yields at close to 0.30 percent shows we have come quite a long way given a brighter macro backdrop," said Commerzbank analyst Michael Leicester.
 "We still don't expect a big selloff yet."

 Germany's benchmark 10-year Bund yield was 1 basis point higher on the day at 0.33 percent, up from a two-month low hit the previous session at around 0.31 percent.
 It was set for its first daily rise since Nov.
 1.

 Peripheral bond markets, which have led the rally in recent weeks, were also on the back foot.